YourFin/TDSpy/README.md

 ## Usage

 This library creates three classes: `Tile`s, `Glue`s, and `TAS`'s.
 The `Tile` and `Glue` classes are written such that they can easily be made to fit a hierarchical structure with inherited traits.
+Pull requests welcome :)

 ## Documentation